ESAI-CEU-UCH/kaggle-epilepsy/README.md

 # Known problems

-- Contextualized windows for ANNs are computed in a wrong way.
+- Contextualized windows for ANNs have a minor bug.
 - Intel MKL library is needed to produce exact results of ANN models.
 - ICA uses test centers for test, instead of training centers.
-- ICA seed was frozen after competition.
+- ICA seed was frozen after competition, so competition system is not exactly reproducible.